pri-k/docs-mysql/index.html.md

 ## <a id="provision-and-bind"></a>Provisioning and Binding via Cloud Foundry ##

-As part of installation the product is automatically registered with Elastic Runtime (see [Lifecycle Errands](#lifecycle-errands)).
+As part of installation the product is automatically registered with [Pivotal Cloud Foundry](https://network.pivotal.io/products/pivotal-cf) Elastic Runtime (see [Lifecycle Errands](#lifecycle-errands)).
 On successful installation, the MySQL service is available to application developers in the Services Marketplace, via the web-based Developer Console or `cf marketplace`.
 Developers can then provision instances of the service and bind them to their applications:

 <pre class="terminal">
 $ cf create-service p-mysql 100mb-dev mydb